OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/podcast/podcast.md

 Produce the audio or video file for your podcast episode using a designated recording software (e.g. [GarageBand](http://www.apple.com/ilife/garageband/ "GarageBand")) and save it in one of the specified formats: MP3, MP4, M4V, M4A or AAC.
 Pay attention to the specified maximum size.

 <h3> b) An OpenOlat course</h3>
-The podcast is included within an OpenOlat course.
+These instructions assume that you want to use your podcast as part of a course.
 If you have not yet created a course, the chapter ["How do I create my first OpenOlat course"](../my_first_course/my_first_course.md) tells you how to proceed before creating your podcast using the following instructions.

 ---